Crown-Commercial-Service/digitalmarketplace-govuk-frontend/src/digitalmarketplace/components/list-input/README.md

 * For an error that's component-level, where does describedby need to point?
 * Do we need to display at least two inputs at any given time (even if they're both blank?).
 This is the behaviour of the current list entry component.

-- [ ] Items should conform to govukInput shape (or should they?
-MVP might be just to handle text inputs as per current implementation?)
 - [ ] Make sure all params in template are reflected in README
+- [ ] Test for presence of numbers in inputs
 - [ ] Review test suites
 - [ ] Review template
 - [ ] Review JS